SoluForm Bagwork is available pre-filled and arrives ready to use.

 We currently offer two grades of concrete within our bagwork, a 32N high strength structural mix, and a 12N mix.

 The high strength structural mix is designed to form a longer lasting, durable concrete block, suitable for a range of underpinning, scour protection and river walling projects, and works particularly well with steelwork.
 This structural mix is typically used for schemes specified by Consultants, for more technically demanding schemes, or where there is a need for a longer design life.
-The high strength mix is available in both the lined and unlined bag option.
+The high strength mix is available in both the underwater and bag options above water.

-We now also offer a 12N specification concrete, suitable for general void filling and civil engineering applications.
+We now also offer a 12N specification concrete, suitable for general void filling and civil engineering applications for our above water product.
 The 12N mix is similar in strength and durability to an ST1/GEN1 or Postmix concrete and can offer a cost effective alternative to our structural mix.
-The 12N mix is available in the lined and unlined bag option.
+The 12N mix is only available in the above water bag option.

-Lined bagwork utilises SoluForm’s patented biodegradable liners and enable dry mix concrete to be placed below water, with the use of steelwork, in a clean and environmentally acceptable manner.
-Alternatively, more traditional unlined bagwork can be useful for dry or out-of-water bagwork applications, or for schemes where either the environmental risk isn’t there, or the risk can be managed.
+Underwater bagwork utilises SoluForm’s patented biodegradable liners and enable dry mix concrete to be placed below water, with the use of steelwork, in a clean and environmentally acceptable manner.
+Alternatively, our water soluble above water bagwork can be useful for dry or out-of-water bagwork applications, or for schemes where either the environmental risk isn’t there, or the risk can be managed.
+In the absence of surrounding water, ther above water bagwork is hydrated by either pre-soaking of hosing in situ, dependant upon where the bagwork is placed.

 The important considerations when selecting the type of concrete are Function and Design Life.
 The temptation is always there to put in a low strength, low durability, cheaper concrete mix but the consequence is ultimately a poorly performing bagwork construction with a short design life.